 So if you are looking to move your site to a more feature and resource-rich platform, but you don’t want to commit to managed hosting, A2 is a very attractive option.

 The Basic plan is good for a single site.
-Upgrading to get additional sites and resources remains cost-effective higher-tier A2 plans:
+Upgrading to get additional sites and resources remains cost-effective on A2’s higher shared WordPress plans:

 One of the benefits of upgrading to Turbo Boost or Turbo Max hosting plans is the increased performance.
 You’ll be able to handle up to nine times as much traffic with A2 Turbo Servers, and your site speed will be up to 20 times faster.

-A2 managed WordPress hosting starts at $10.99/month with a three year contract.
+A2’s managed WordPress hosting starts at $11.99/month with a three-year contract.
 It’s got a lot to recommend to it, but the renewal price puts it well over solutions like WP Engine.